bcgov/design-research-guide/docs/find-participants.md

 - Job or profession
 - Date and time availability
 - Confidence with technology
-- Access to high-speed internet, if doing remote user research
+- Access to high-speed internet, if doing remote design research

 If you are doing research remotely, you should make sure participants are willing to download specific software onto their home computer, if needed.
 For example, downloading Skype for video calls.